 They support full duplex operation only.

 The MPRS may be used to provide asymmetric data rates, such as 25 Gb/s in the downstream direction and 10 Gbps Gb/s in the upstream direction.
-For information on use of the 10 Gigabit Media Independent Interface (XGMII) interface to provide this functionality, see 143.5.
+For information on use of the 10 Gigabit Media Independent Interface (XGMII) interface to provide this functionality, see Channels with asymmetric rates .

 Per D0.5 and comment database.